alexandair/entra-powershell-docs/docs/conceptual/manage-apps.md

 Set-EntraApplication @appParams
 ```

-For more information, see [Set-EntraApplication](/powershell/entra-preview/microsoft.graph.entra/set-entraapplication).
+For more information, see [Set-EntraApplication][set-entraapplication].

 ## Limit app sign-in to only assigned identities
 Limiting app sign-ins to only assigned identities using Microsoft Entra PowerShell ensures that only authorized users can access your applications, thereby enhancing security and control.